 You probably have one of the million games where you earn achievements and unlock specials on your iPad or iPhone.
-If you develop games, you’ve probably wondered about people cheating your games?
-In this blog we’re going to show you how to try cheating out yourself and how to build secure iOS games.The actual question at hand: how can you break the integrity of an app on iOS?
+If you develop games for gamers that enjoy to play games that pay real money, you've probably wondered about people cheating your games?
+In this blog we're going to show you how to try cheating out yourself and how to build secure iOS games.The actual question at hand: how can you break the integrity of an app on iOS?

 Cheating is influencing state